 Diarrhoea is a common side effect of radiotherapy to the abdomen or pelvic area.
 It usually starts a few days after treatment begins and gradually gets worse as treatment continues.
 Medication is available.

 After your treatment has finished, diarrhoea should disappear within a few weeks.
-You should tell your doctor if your symptoms have not improved after a few weeks or if you notice any blood in your stools (faeces).
+You should tell your doctor if your symptoms haven't improved after a few weeks, or if you notice any blood in your stools (faeces).

 Hair loss is a common side effect of radiotherapy to your head or neck.
-Unlike chemotherapy, radiotherapy will only cause hair loss in the area being treated.
+Unlike chemotherapy, radiotherapy only causes hair loss in the area being treated.

 Many people find losing their hair distressing and difficult to cope with.
-Talk to your family and friends about how you are feeling so they can support you.
+Talk to your family and friends about how you're feeling, so they can support you.
 Your treatment team may also be able to offer advice.

-After a few weeks of finishing treatment, your hair should start to grow back.
+A few weeks after finishing treatment, your hair should start to grow back.
 In some cases, the hair grows back a different colour or texture to how it was before.

 Read more about cancer and hair loss.

 Radiotherapy to the chest can cause the tube through which food passes (the oesophagus) to become temporarily inflamed, which may cause temporary discomfort when swallowing.
-If required, your doctor will be able to prescribe medication to help soothe this.
+If required, your doctor can prescribe medication to help soothe this.

 Effects on sex and fertility in women

-Having radiotherapy may cause you to temporarily lose interest in sex, particularly if you have other side effects, such as tiredness or nausea, or if you are anxious about your condition or treatment.
+Having radiotherapy may cause you to temporarily lose interest in sex, particularly if you have other side effects, such as tiredness or nausea, or if you're anxious about your condition or treatment.

 Radiotherapy to the vaginal area may cause your vagina to become sore and narrower.
-Your radiotherapist will tell you how you can treat this using a vaginal dilator, which is a device inserted into your vagina to help prevent it narrowing.
-Having sex regularly after your treatment can also help prevent your vagina narrowing.
+Your radiotherapist will tell you how to treat this using a vaginal dilator, which is a device inserted into your vagina to help prevent it narrowing.
+Having sex regularly after your treatment can also help to prevent your vagina narrowing.

 If you experience vaginal dryness or pain when having sex, you can use lubricants or ask your GP or radiotherapist to prescribe appropriate medication.

-If you have radiotherapy to the pelvic area there is also a risk of infertility (see below).
+If you have radiotherapy to the pelvic area, there's also a risk of infertility (see below).

-Read more about the effects on female sex and fertility on the Cancer Research UK website.
+Read more about the effects of radiotherapy on female sex and fertility on the Cancer Research UK website.

 Effects on sex and fertility in men

-In men, temporary erectile dysfunction (the inability to get and maintain an erection) and loss of interest in sex are common side effects of pelvic radiotherapy.
+In men, temporary erectile dysfunction and loss of interest in sex are common side effects of pelvic radiotherapy.

-Read more about the effects on male sex and fertility on the Cancer Research UK website.
+Read more about the effects of radiotherapy on male sex and fertility on the Cancer Research UK website.